samjulien/blog/_posts/2018-06-01-developing-well-organized-apis-with-nodejs-joi-and-mongo.markdown

 **TL;DR:** In this article, you will learn how to build well-organized APIs with [Node.js](https://nodejs.org/), [Restify](https://restify.com), [Joi](https://github.com/hapijs/joi), and [MongoDB](https://mongodb.org).
 You will also have a chance to learn how to use dependency injection on this stack.
 If needed, [you can find the code developed throughout this article in this GitHub repository](https://github.com/auth0-blog/nodejs-restify).

+{% include tweet_quote.html quote_text="Learn how to build well-organized APIs with @nodejs, Restify, Joi, and @MongoDB." %}

 ## Developing Well-Organized APIs with Node.js

 In this article, you will build a birthdates API that lets you register and query birthdays from the people you know.